kandeol/Fractol-project-42/README.md

 * numeric keypad more : More iteration
 * numeric keypad less : Less iteration

-* For zoom , scrolling the mouse wheel,
+* For zoom , scrolling the mouse wheel

+* 1-9 Change color

 <!-- LICENSE -->